 Our faculty and staff consider and treat each student as an equal in the Department of Kinesiology’s community of learners.
 This is expressed through a curriculum that respects and engages difference and a faculty focused on the whole person we teach.
 The traditions of the College are reflected in our small interactive classes, attention to individual student needs, internship placements, careful academic and career advising, and a commitment to the development of responsible independent thought.

-This is a course of study constructed to meet the needs of students with varied career and graduate school goals, e.g., sports medicine, exercise physiology, health education, and community health.
+This is an individualized course of study constructed to meet the needs of students with varied career and graduate school goals, e.g., sports medicine, exercise physiology, health education or community health.
 The interdisciplinary coursework is designed in consultation with a faculty advisor to meet the individual interests of the student.